 Walmart International boss Judith McKenna told Asda staff at the grocer’s Leeds HQ that the business was “seriously considering” an IPO – but would the market bite?

-Speaking to 1,200 of the UK grocer’s staff, McKenna said the business would give serious thought to relisting Asda as a public company in a bid to achieve “long-term success” for the grocer.
+Walmart International chief executive Judith McKenna told 1,200 staff at Asda’s head office, McKenna that the business would give serious thought to re-listing the UK as a public company in a bid to achieve “long-term success” for the grocer.

-McKenna said a potential return to public ownership could “take years” and Walmart was “not rushing” the move.
-However, as the dust settles on the failed Sainsbury’s-Asda merger, it is clear Walmart is concocting its plan B for Asda.
+McKenna said a potential return to public ownership could “take years” and that Walmart was “not rushing” the move.
+However, as the dust settles on Asda’s mooted merger with Sainsbury’s, its clear that Walmart is concocting its plan B.

 We take a look at what a possible float would mean for Asda and its US parent company.